-Day 10: Thursday 8 September, Kazbegi - Borjomi
+Day 10: Thursday 7 September, Kazbegi - Ananuri - Grakliani - Borjomi

-- 4WD excursion to Gergeti Trinity Church - Borjomi Gorge
+- 4WD excursion to Gergeti Trinity Church

+- Grakliani Hill archaeological site (time-permitting)

+- Borjomi Gorge

 This morning we make an excursion by 4WD to one of the most beautiful and awe-inspiring sites in the world.
 Isolated in a mountain vastness, 14th-century Gergeti Trinity Church sits at an elevation of 2170 metres right under Mount Kazbegi.